 If you sustain severe injuries in an accident a defective product caused, retain legal counsel as soon as possible.

-Steven A. Bagen & Associates, P.A. has fought on behalf of injury victims all over Florida since 1983, helping our clients recover every last dollar available to them.
+Bagen Law Accident Injury Lawyers, P.A.. has fought on behalf of injury victims all over Florida since 1983, helping our clients recover every last dollar available to them.

 Our firm maintains an unparalleled winning percentage in personal injury cases, and both Super Lawyers and the American Trial Lawyers have recognized us for our work.
 You can call (800) 800-2575 or contact us online for your free consultation so we can evaluate your case and explain your legal options.